-Our Schema App solution will provide you access to an enterprise level site-wide Schema Markup testing tool (aka the Schema App Analyzer) that can further help you analyze your Structured Data.
+Our Schema App solution will provide you access to an enterprise-level site-wide Schema Markup testing tool (aka the Schema App Analyzer) that can further help you analyze your Structured Data.
 If you use the Schema App Editor or Highlighter to generate your markup, both tools will allow you to test your markup with the Schema Markup Validator and the Rich Result Testing Tools before you publish your markup.